Colombia president rules out tax reform as country weathers coronavirus

 BOGOTA, April 15 (Reuters) - Colombian President Ivan Duque on Wednesday said he would not pursue a tax reform to shore up government finances in the near-term while the country battles the spread of coronavirus.

-Finance Minister Alberto Carrasquilla said this week there is "of course" the possibility the administration will propose a new reform.
+Finance Minister Alberto Carrasquilla said this week it is possible the administration will propose a new reform, but said on Wednesday it would not be this year.

 The government predicts Colombia's economy will shrink between 1.5% and 2% this year, while the International Monetary Fund (IMF) projects a contraction of 2.4%.